-The accounts of the Issuer were prepared for the three month period from incorporation to 31 December 2018, for the year to 31 December 2019 and for the six months ended 30 June 2020 and consolidated with those of the Holding Company Group.
-The Issuer has not conducted any trading activities since its incorporation.
-The auditors for the Issuer are Ernst & Young LLP.
+The accounts of the Issuer will be consolidated with those of the Holding Company Group from 2019 onwards, however no accounts have been prepared for the Issuer since its incorporation and the Issuer has not conducted any trading activities since its incorporation.
+The auditors for the Issuer will be Ernst & Young LLP.